-Deceased donor organs in the United States are absolutely scarce- demand for transplantation greatly exceeds the supply of donors, and thousands of patients die on the waiting list each year.
-Deceased donor organ allocation policies take on the terrible task of distributing the limited supply of organs to the large pool of waiting candidates.
-Our Healthcare Ethics and Allocation Lab (HEAL) applies advanced empirical methods to evaluate and design organ allocation systems according to the underlying ethical principles.
+Deceased donor organs in the United States are absolutely scarce - demand for transplantation greatly exceeds the supply of donors, and thousands of patients die on the waitlist each year.
+Deceased donor organ allocation policies take on the complicated task of distributing the limited supply of organs to the large pool of waiting candidates.
+Our Healthcare Allocation (HCA) Lab applies advanced empirical methods to evaluate and design organ allocation systems according to the underlying ethical principles.

-Our Healthcare Ethics and Allocation Lab (HEAL) has multiple ongoing projects across all major organs.
+The HCA Lab has multiple ongoing projects across major organs.
 Below are the specific aims of a few examples:

-1. Heart: Design a novel heart allocation score using deep learning.
-The current heart allocation system relies mainly on subjective treatment choices to rank-order candidates on the waitlist.
-Our lab is working to develop an objective score that is resistant to manipulation.
+1. Heart: Design a novel medical urgency score for candidates on the heart waiting list.
+The current heart allocation system relies on subjective treatment choices to rank order candidates on the waitlist, sorting them into categorical statuses.
+Our lab is working to develop an objective continuous score that is resistant to manipulation and better discriminates between levels of patient mortality risk.

 All projects will use the Scientific Registry of Transplant Recipients, a complete national registry of all US candidates, donors, and recipients.
 There are three principal empirical methodologies the lab employs.